 The Putangirua Pinnacles are famed for their appearance in New Zealand’s lesser-known film – Lord of The Rings.

-This filming location is now a popular spot for those who are ticking off the film locations here in New Zealand – there’s plenty of them.
+This filming location is now a popular spot for those who are ticking off Lord of The Rings film locations in New Zealand – there’s plenty of them.

 I expected it to be quite busy here but there was just us and one other couple.